We’re not in charge anymore

 Here’s what you’ll learn:

-- How to be the same person in church as you are in “the world.”
+- How to be the same person in church as you are in “the world”

-- How to do evangelism in post-Christendom
+- How evangelism and witness actually work in post-Christendom

 - How to cultivate an everyday life on mission